 Program A—This is the traditional and most general degree.
 This program is primarily for students who plan to work in business, industry or government, or to pursue graduate study in pure or applied mathematics.
 The flexibility of this program allows some students to take electives specifically preparing for graduate work, while some other students take courses emphasizing tools for applications.

 Program C—This program is designed for students who want to specialize in a math-related area such as actuarial science, biomathematics, biostatistics, business, chemistry, computer science, economics, finance, physics, risk management, or statistics.
 Program C students take a set of core courses.
-Then they choose one of the program’s core mathematics subtracks or design their remaining study program according to their own academic or career goals and interests.
+Then they choose one of the program’s core mathematics subtracks or design their remaining study program according to their own academic or career goals and interests, subject to department approval.

 Minor in Mathematics